furqantariq/furqantariq.github.io/content/posts/elf-x64-virus-fasm.md

 ```

 **DEMO**
-Here is the demo showing *helloworld* program being infected by the virus and then this infected program spreading
+Here is the demo showing programs being infected by the virus and then these infected programs spreading
-its infection to other programs
+its infection to other clean programs

 [![asciicast](https://asciinema.org/a/529026.svg)](https://asciinema.org/a/529026)